Skatteetaten/dsop-account-consumer-contract/README.md

 # dsop-account-consumer-contract

-This project contains a REST contract first pattern and an Consumer Driven Contract pattern.
+This project contains a REST contract first pattern and a Consumer Driven Contract pattern.
 The former is implemented with OPEN API, the latter with PACT.
 They complement eachother and give api congruity across services.